wesley-petit/game-production-pipeline/docs/install-helix-swarm.md

 :warning: [In Helix Swarm official documentation](https://www.perforce.com/manuals/swarm-admin/Content/Swarm/chapter.setup.html), they require to "not prefix group names, project names, user names, or client-names with "swarm-", this is a reserved term used by Swarm.
 Prefixing a name with "swarm-" will result in unexpected and unwanted behavior in Swarm".

+1. [From the official documentation](https://www.perforce.com/manuals/swarm-admin/Content/Swarm/setup.dependencies.html#Helix_Core_Server_automated_user_requirements_for_Swarm), Swarm requires an automated user with at least admin privileges in the Helix Core Server to enable Swarm to run against the Helix Core Server.
+For this, create a perforce group, sets the `Duration before login sessions times out` to unlimited and add your swarm user.
+Now you Helix Swarm could use a [long-lived login ticket](https://www.perforce.com/manuals/p4sag/Content/P4SAG/superuser.basic.auth.tickets.html).

-1. Copy the `docker-compose.yaml` file in your server and change the [Helix Swarm settings](https://www.perforce.com/manuals/swarm-admin/Content/Swarm/docker-container.html#Advanced_configuration_options) containing `YOUR_` with your configuration :
+2. Copy the `docker-compose.yaml` file in your server and change the [Helix Swarm settings](https://www.perforce.com/manuals/swarm-admin/Content/Swarm/docker-container.html#Advanced_configuration_options) containing `YOUR_` with your configuration :

    ```yaml
    version: '3'